What Are The Symptoms of Mould Illness?

 • Mycotoxin illness (mould toxicity) happens when mould toxins accumulate inside the body.

-On our website, we use “mould illness” as an umbrella term to apply to all symptoms arising from mould.
-The important thing to know here is simply that there’s much more to the picture than mould allergy.
+On our website, we use “mould illness” as an umbrella term for all symptoms arising from mould exposure.
+The important thing to know here is simply that there’s much more to the picture than mould allergy and if you’ve been exposed to mould, it may be worth looking deeper.

 Allergy Symptoms: Immediate Reactions to Mould Spores